Wide field landscape astrophotography is an impressive form of photography, and it’s accessible to nearly everyone with a camera.

 - Set your exposure mode to Manual (M)

-- Enable long exposure and/or high ISO noise reduction if available.
+- Disable long exposure noise reduction (optional)

 - This will allow us to see a graphic display of our exposure and adjust accordingly.

 - Use manual white balance.

 - Many things like light pollution or moonlight can change the white balance of the image so just set it to any manual white balance (we use daylight or 3800K).
 Use of manual white balance is especially important when shooting a sequence of images (timelapse or stack) in order to prevent unexpected changes from photo to photo.
 (Note: Since we’re shooting in RAW, we can always make adjustments to the white balance later, so don’t worry too much about exactly which white balance setting you choose.)

 The exposure settings that I recommend in a dark sky area are dependent on the type of camera and lens that you are using.
 Use the calculator below to determine the exposure that I recommend you use initially.
 Once you take your first exposure, you can adjust as necessary based on your exposure histogram.

 - The shutter speed is calculated based on the focal length of your lens and the size of your camera’s sensor.
 Longer focal lengths and smaller sensors require shorter shutter speeds to prevent star trailing.

 - The f/number should generally be set to the lowest possible number, preferably f/2.8 or lower if your lens supports it.
 Lenses with f/numbers of f/4.0 or higher are not recommended.

 - The ISO is calculated based on your aperture and shutter speed but it’s a little dependent on the noise performance of your camera.
 (Adjustments may be needed depending on your camera and just how dark your shooting conditions are.)

 For a more complete explanation of how to figure out the exposure for shooting the Milky Way, visit my article on the Milky Way Exposure Calculator for a complete explanation of the calculations that are being used.